 4. Educate Yourself

 Asking questions is great, and doing plenty of research.
-You might research online research and ask people who have had a similar experience.
+You might research online and ask people who have had a similar experience.
 Learn about hearing loss and treatment options to prepare for your journey back to hearing well again.

 5. Be Realistic

 Unfortunately, your hearing will not be like it once was.
 Your hearing aids won’t be a perfect solution.
-They will help you to hear much better, but not the same as before.
+They will help you hear much better, but not the same as before.

 6. Keep Practising